 In 1938, citizens of Jefferson County, Colorado, began officially gathering, exhibiting, and preserving the area’s history by establishing a permanent collection.
 Today, Golden History Museum & Park collects objects (many of which are viewable online) that document the history of Golden and the region.
-We have approximately 16,000 cataloged objects in our collection.
+We have approximately 16,000 cataloged items in our collection.
 Objects drive research, exhibitions, and programs.

 For a small community, Golden makes a big impact on the world.
 Situated at the gateway to the Colorado Gold Rush, Golden is one of Colorado’s oldest communities.
 Politically important, Golden is the Jefferson County seat and for a time was the second territorial capital of Colorado (1862-1867).
 Rich coal and clay resources fueled development, and resident David Wall devised some of Colorado’s first irrigated agriculture.
 The Colorado School of Mines, the state’s first public university, solidified Golden as a center for higher education.
 Local businesses and industries (primarily the Coors Brewery, porcelain plant, and mining), together with wide-reaching individuals like William Loveland and Adolph Coors round out this dynamic community.
 Golden is still a change maker in the world.